-PLACEMENT AND SALE
+SUBSCRIPTION AND SALE

 Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
-(Rabobank International) (the "Lead Manager") will procure subscribers for the Capital Securities at 100.00 per cent. of the principal amount of the Capital Securities plus accrued interest (if any).
+(Rabobank International), Credit Suisse Securities (Europe) Limited and Merrill Lynch International (the "Joint Lead Managers") have, pursuant to a subscription agreement dated 18 September 2008 (the "Subscription Agreement") agreed with the Issuer, subject to the satisfaction of certain conditions, to subscribe the Capital Securities at 100.00 per cent. of the principal amount of the Capital Securities plus accrued interest (if any).

-In addition, the Issuer will reimburse the Lead Manager for certain of its expenses in connection with the issue of the Capital Securities.
+In addition, the Issuer will reimburse the Joint Lead Managers for certain of its expenses in connection with the issue of the Capital Securities.